 This summer, Mass MoCA has opened its new building 6 and doubled the size of its campus, with Rauschenberg’s artwork front and center — and Dorin is the deputy director of curatorial affairs at the Williams College Museum of Art, just up the road, and co-curator of “Autobiography,” a retrospective show there digging into Rauschenberg’s newly opened archives.

-Museums in the Northern Berkshires are working together, formally and informally, and this summer the organic exchange behind the scenes has become more visible.
+Museums in the Northern Berkshires are working together, formally and informally, and in summer 2017 the organic exchange behind the scenes has become more visible.

 With the Clark Art Institute in Williamstown and the Bennington Museum in Bennington, Vt., Mass MoCA and WCMA have launched Art Country, a new initiative to show the depth of visual art in the Berkshires and Southern Vermont.